Has the first trimester of pregnancy got you down? Moms weigh in on their best first trimester tips for low energy & morning sickness.

 First Trimester Tips For Morning Sickness

-- Eat bland foods.
 As stated above, I wish I was willing to eat as well-rounded as I do when I’m not pregnant.
 But with each pregnancy, this has not been the case.
-Arrowroot cookies, clear fluids including soda, candies, chicken soup, ramen noodles, apples, rice, plain bread, saltine crackers, and anything containing potatoes (ahem, french fries) have been staples in my pregnancies.
+Arrowroot cookies, clear fluids including soda, candies, chicken soup, ramen noodles, apples, rice, plain bread, saltine crackers, and anything containing potatoes (ahem, French fries) have been staples in my pregnancies.
 Christie, mom of three, remembers sour candies being her saving grace.